tdex-network/dev-portal/docs/provider/daemon/deposit_funds.md

 $ tdex open
 ```

-The market is finally ready to accept trade proposals from all over the world, you can always check their status with:
+Congratulations!
+Your daemon is now ready to accept trade proposals from all over the world.

+Check all the trades served by the daemon (including those ongoing and those that have been rejected or expired) with:

 ```sh
 $ tdex listtrades
 ```